Shawn-29/clips-udemy-project/README.md

 This application allows users to quickly and easily upload videos to share with their friends.

-It was built as the primary project during the Udemy course "Complete Angular Developer in 2023: Zero to Mastery."
+It was built as the primary project during the Udemy course [Complete Angular Developer in 2023: Zero to Mastery](https://www.udemy.com/course/complete-angular-developer-zero-to-mastery/).

 ## Features